cbaggers/cepl/docs/000 - intro.md

 The goal therefore is to always have a codepath that is optimized as hard as we can (whilst being as pleasant as possible) and then in those situations where it can't be made repl friendly we have a more generic code path that sacrifices a bit of performace for coder-experience.

 There should be as little of the later as possible though.
-Very high level of abstractions tend to be geared to a certain aproach or technique and those things are best kept in a seperate library that depends on Jungl.
+Very high level of abstractions tend to be geared to a certain aproach or technique and those things are best kept in a seperate library that depends on Cepl.

 ### Can I do 'x'?